ErayOnder/TerrainDemo/README.md

 ## Overview

 This is a simulation sandbox game that enables players to build and manipulate a dynamic virtual world.
-Inspired by titles like *Cities: Skylines*, this project emphasizes core mechanics such as environmental interaction, object placement, weather control, and real-time lighting—developed in C++ using OpenGL.
+Inspired by titles like *Cities: Skylines*, this project emphasizes core mechanics such as environmental interaction, object placement, and real-time lighting—developed in C++ using OpenGL.

 ## Features